stevedonovan/gentle-intro/src/5-stdlib-containers.md

 The error handling is a bit clunky here, and we'll later see how to use the question mark operator in cases like this.
-Basically, the particular error `std::num::ParseIntError` implements the trait `std::error::Error`, which we must bring into scope - Rust doesn't let traits operate unless they're visible.
+Basically, the particular error `std::num::ParseIntError` implements the trait `std::error::Error`, which we must bring into scope to use the `description` method - Rust doesn't let traits operate unless they're visible.

 And in action: